couch-tracker/couch-tracker-documentation/README.md

 - Open-source
 - No ads, no trackers
-- For everything the app does locally, completely free (on the other hand, a managed cloud service could be for paying users only)
+- For everything the app does locally, completely free
-- Maintaining and developing the app can be an hobby: low (or zero) fees, low architectural complexity, supported by the community
+- Low (or zero) licensing/hosting fees, low architectural complexity
 - User data is owned by and hosted by the respective user
 - Fast and simple